 Please only report events that occurred from first randomisation until 28 days later on this form (except for Q2).
 Patient's date of birth yyyy-mm-dd 1.
 Which of following treatment(s) did the patient definitely receive as part of their hospital admission after randomisation?
-(NB Include RECOVERY study-allocated drug, only if given, PLUS any of the other treatments if given as standard hospital care) No additional treatment Lopinavir-ritonavir Corticosteroid (dexamethasone, prednisolone, hydrocortisone or methylprednisolone) Hydroxychloroquine Azithromycin or other macrolide (eg, clarithromycin, erythromycin) Tocilizumab or sarilumab Remdesivir Intravenous immunoglobulin Synthetic monoclonal antibodies (REGN10933+REGN10987) Aspirin Colchicine Please select number of days the patient received lopinavir-ritonavir 1 2 3 4 5 6 7 8 9 10 Please select number of days the patient received corticosteroid (dexamethasone, prednisolone, hydrocortisone or methylprednisolone) 1 2 3 4 5 6 7 8 9 10 Please select number of days the patient received hydroxychloroquine 1 2 3 4 5 6 7 8 9 10
+(NB Include RECOVERY study-allocated drug, only if given, PUIS any of the other treatments if given as standard hospital care) No additional treatment Lopinavir-ritonavir Corticosteroid (dexamethasone, prednisolone, hydrocortisone or methylprednisolone) Hydroxychloroquine Azithromycin or other macrolide (eg, clarithromycin, erythromycin) Tocilizumab or sarilumab Remdesivir Intravenous immunoglobulin Synthetic monoclonal antibodies (REGN10933+REGN10987) Aspirin Colchicine Please select number of days the patient received lopinavir-ritonavir 1 2 3 4 5 6 7 8 9 10 Please select number of days the patient received corticosteroid (dexamethasone, prednisolone, hydrocortisone or methylprednisolone) 1 2 3 4 5 6 7 8 9 10 Please select number of days the patient received hydroxychloroquine 1 2 3 4 5 6 7 8 9 10

-4/11/2020 Follow-up
+24/11/2020 Follow-up

-Please select number of day Aspirin in COVID-19 rs the patient received azithromycin

-0 1 2 3 4 5 6 7 8 9 10

-Please select number of day erythromycin) rs the patient received other macrolides (eg, clarithromycin,

-3 4 5 6 7 8 9 10

-Please select number of dos es of tocilizumab or sarilumab the patient received

-Please select number of day rs the patient received remdesivir

-4 5 6 7 8 9 10

-clopidogrel, prasugrel, ticag of days the patient received aspirin or other antiplatelet (eg, relor, dipyridamole) during the first 28 days after randomisation (or of discharge if this is sooner)

-Most days (≥90%) Sc ome days (≥50% <90%) Few days (<50% of days, but not zero) None

-Please select number of day rs the patient received colchicine

-1 2 3 4 5 6 7 8 9 10

-" Convalescent Plasma

-How many convalescent plasm a infusions did the patient receive?

-' I from people recovered from COVID-19), not any standard fresh frozen plasma or other blood

-Were any infusions stopped early for any reason ie, the patient did not receive the full amount?

-Yes No

-How many were stopped ea rly?

-1 2

-" Health Status

-2. Was a COVID-19 test done for r this patient at any point during the admission?

-Its were positive and negative, please tick Yes - positive result and Yes - negative result)

-Yes - positive result

-Yes - negative result

-Not done
+Casirivimab+imdevimab in COVID-19 Please select number of days the patient received azithromycin 0 1 2 3 4 5 6 7 8 9 10 Please select number of days the patient received other macrolides (eg, clarithromycin, erythromycin) 0 1 2 3 4 5 6 7 8 9 10 Please select number of doses of tocilizumab or sarilumab the patient received 1 >1 Please select number of days the patient received remdesivir 1 2 3 4 5 6 7 8 9 10 Please select the proportion of days the patient received aspirin or other antiplatelet (eg, clopidogrel, prasugrel, ticagrelor, dipyridamole) during the first 28 days after randomisation (or from randomisation to date of discharge if this is sooner) Most days (≥90%) Some days (≥50% <90%) Few days (<50% of days, but not zero) None Please select number of days the patient received colchicine 1 2 3 4 5 6 7 8 9 10 " Convalescent Plasma How many convalescent plasma infusions did the patient receive?
+This is convalescent plasma (i.e. collected from people recovered from COVID-19), not any standard fresh frozen plasma or other blood products that the patient may have been given Were any infusions stopped early for any reason ie, the patient did not receive the full amount?
+Yes No How mony work stonned cody?
+How many were stopped early? " Health Status 2.
+Was a COVID 10 test dans for this nation, at any point during the admission?
+2. Was a COVID-19 test done for this patient at any point during the admission?
+(If multiple tests were done, and the results were positive and negative, please tick Yes - positive result and Yes - negative result) Yes - positive result Yes - negative result Not done I I INOLUDIO